wp-plugins/listly/readme.txt

 Listly is also a source of free content, lists that you can embed as responsive/adaptive content for your blog.
 Track your lists metrics as they get consumed across the web.

-What kind of list will you make?
-What kind of list will you embed?
+What kind of list will you make/embed?
 Who will embed your lists?

 **Get more from your numbered list posts with Listly**

-List posts work, we just believe a social list platform beats personal lists (i.e. lists as text in blog posts).
+List posts work, we just believe a social list platform beats lists that as just text.
 You wouldn't self-host a video today.
 We believe this applies to collaborative lists.

 Media platforms that are social, like Listly, YouTube, Slideshare & Instagram prove content need to be findable, shareable & embeddabe.
 They ensure your content gets found independent of you (they are all destination sites - people go there to find content).
-If you ignore these platform your blog is operating in a vaccuum.
+If you ignore these platform your blog is operating in isolation.

 Making lists together is more fun & more productive.
 Begin lists with just a few items; an imperfect list, then ask for help to enhance the list.
 It's a never ending task, that your community can embrace & drive.
 Working alone on lists is just 1.0.